ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/run-vllm.rst

 ---

-e.
-How to Check if an LLM Fits within a CPX GPU?
+5. How to Check if an LLM Fits within a CPX GPU?
 --------------------------------------------------

 Before executing a workload, it is critical to ensure that the selected model can fit entirely within the memory available on a single CPX GPU partition, particularly when using CPX/NPS4 mode (which provides 24GB per partition).